 Germany has so many options for lodging:

 - Vacation rentals (e.g., AirBnB)

 - Quirky hostels

 - Large hotel chains

-When I’m in Germany I typically opt for a vacation rental (I like having a kitchen) or a smaller family-run Pension or boutique hotel.
-I used to stay in hostels frequently when I was younger but even then I found Pensionen to be very affordable when traveling with one or two other people.
+When I’m in Germany I typically opt for AirBnB (I like having a kitchen) or a smaller family-run Pension or boutique hotel.
+I used to stay in hostels when I was younger (they’re pretty nice in Germany) but even then I found Pensionen to be very affordable – sometimes more affordable than hostels – when traveling with one or two other people.

 Breakfast is often included with lodging in Germany (but not always).
-Sometimes that will comprise of bread or Brötchen (delicious German rolls), cold cuts and cheese, butter and jam, tea and coffee.
+Sometimes breakfast is comprised of bread or Brötchen (delicious German rolls), cold cuts and cheese, butter and jam, tea and coffee.
 Other times the buffets will be more extensive with yogurt, cereal, a variety of breads, and even eggs.

-Hostels can be great options for families, as many offer family rooms.
+Hostels can be a great option for families, as many offer family rooms.
 Hostels typically offer a simple breakfast and sometimes also offer dinner.
-While simple accommodations, some hostels can be in spectacular locations.
+While accommodations are simple, some hostels can be in spectacular locations.
 The hostel in Bacharach, for example, is in an old castle on a hill and offers a gorgeous view of the town below and the Rhine river!